Today’s Human Resources (HR) leader has a wonderful opportunity to make an important strategic contribution:

 - Redefine Shared Purpose.
 Why does your organization exist?
 It’s likely not because of that vapid mission statement laced with jargon on your website and ignored in daily operations.
-See our guide for moving away from mission to inspirational purpose.

 - Redefine Shared Values.
 Shared values are those things that are most important to you.
 Think about what you believe and stand for, and the norms for how people should behave.
-See our guide to setting organizational and team values.

-- Hire and Promote for Cultural Fit.
+- Hire and Promote for Heart.
 When you interview new talent, or are considering someone for a promotion, make his or her fit with your desired culture an explicit requirement.
 Note that you also want diversity, equity, and inclusion, and cultural fit doesn’t mean uniformity or exclusion.
 Hire and promote slowly: in other words, only when you are confident of good cultural fit.

 - Unleash Cultural Stewards.
 Though people all work in their functional areas (HR, IT, Sales, etc.), they should all have another job: steward of the culture.
 That means they have an irrevocable license to speak up, protecting and defending the desired culture and shared values—even speaking truth to power as a “voice of one.”
 These culture stewards can invoke peer pressure to change behavior.